Skip to content

 You can see that we have four product IDs, and each has a different length.
 Can you see the problem now?

-The problem is that our eyes are used to see IDs of the same length.
+The problem is that our eyes are used to seeing IDs of the same length.
 If they are different, we can assume something is missing or wrong.
 And dear friends, that missing part is “padding!”.

 Zero-padded Product IDs: